 Does your project feel like a branch off Ego Death for you?

 Not really a branch off—to me it just shows what's under the hood of the car, man.
 Even looking at our album covers.
 Like Steve's album cover he has two guitars—or a bass and a guitar.
 I got mad keys on my cover.
 Like Syd, it's just her because she's the lead singer.
 And we didn't do that on purpose, but it's just showing the guts of how this works.
 I think people have never done it before.
 I always tell Syd, see we're writing in a blank book, so let's not act like we're tracing over somebody else's words, just slightly changing it.
 We're writing new words in a blank book.

 How did working with Odd Future and The Internet help your solo artistry?

-I realized how to promote it the right way, like just as far as the best, most effective way.
-I realized what made those guys really special, what made things pop for them was really realizing that you are who you are and really accepting that and really like being unapologetic about it.
+I realised how to promote it the right way, like just as far as the best, most effective way.
+I realised what made those guys really special, what made things pop for them was really realising that you are who you are and really accepting that and really like being unapologetic about it.
 Tyler is unapologetically Tyler.
 Syd is the same way.
-So I realized with my solo album, I have to just own who I am and stop being afraid to show my face and like talk about things.
+So I realised with my solo album, I have to just own who I am and stop being afraid to show my face and like talk about things.
 Even though I don't like to talk about the stuff that I do, I do want people to know what I do to some extent.
 Just for my legacy.
 Not necessarily for right now, but just to say I did it.
 When it's all said and done, they look back at our band like, "OK, how did this work?"